Income Arrived Late

 06

-Establish a realistic timeline for reducing work intensity
+Create a realistic path for reducing work intensity over time

 Our Approach